kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Project structure

-The entire codebase is written entirely in TypeScript and utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, Tailwind, and PostCSS configs.
+This codebase is written in TypeScript and Python; it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, Tailwind, and PostCSS configs.